-1) Grades for labs, quizzes, lab practical's can be anticipated within 2 weeks of the due date.
+1) Grades for labs, and lab practical's can be anticipated within 2 weeks of the due date.
 Turning an assignment in early does not mean grading will be done early.
 Sometimes, a set of assignments will take longer to grade, especially if the assignment is heavy in text (some labs may fall into this category) and may take an additional week.

 2) In regard to late submissions, they are not accepted.
-Make-up practicals missed labs/quizzes are ONLY permitted if there is a UNIVERSITY EXCUSED ABSENCE AND THERE IS DOCUMENTATION.
+Make-up practicals, missed labs/quizzes are ONLY permitted if there is a UNIVERSITY EXCUSED ABSENCE AND THERE IS DOCUMENTATION.
 Being busy, over sleeping, taking an extra shift, or general issues are NOT university excused absences.
 Please do not ask for extensions based upon these issues.
 If a university excused absence is in place with documentation, the student has 1 (one) week to complete the activity.
 This is one week from the day of the due date, NOT a week from when the student returns or contacts the instructor.
 After 1 (one) week, no points will be awarded.
-Determination of a university excused absence is based upon being sick and having gone to a medical professional (who can provide documentation), university sporting event in which you are actively participating in (which documentation is required), death in the immediate family (grandparent, parent, sibling, child, aunt/uncle for which you can provide documentation), military deployment (which documentation can be provided for), or legal (such as a court date that documentation can be provided for).
+Determination of a university excused absence is based upon being sick and having gone to a medical professional (who can provide documentation), university sporting event in which you are actively participating in (which documentation is required), death in the immediate family (grand parent, parent, sibling, child, aunt/uncle for which you can provide documentation), military deployment (which documentation can be provided for), or legal (such as a court date that documentation can be provided for).
 Moving or travel is NOT a university excused absence.
 In terms of attendance and/or participation points, please see section above.

 Grades will be TENTATIVELY based on two exams, lab assignments and lab quizzes.
 There will be no make-ups for lab practical exams, except under extreme circumstances (medical, legal or military).
 You can only make up one exam during the semester and it must be during the exam week.
-You must take both lab practicals to pass the course.
-The grading scale is the typical 90% = A, 80% = B, 70% = C, 60% = D, <60% = F. IT IS IMPORTANT FOR YOU TO CHECK YOUR GRADES ON BLACKBOARD.
+The grading scale is the typical 90% = A, 80%=B, 70%=C, 60%=D, <60%=F. IT IS IMPORTANT FOR YOU TO CHECK YOUR GRADES ON BLACKBOARD.
 IF YOU FIND THAT I HAVE MADE A MISTAKE WHILE ENTERING YOUR GRADE YOU WILL HAVE ONE WEEK TO BRING IT TO MY ATTENTION, AFTER THAT GRADES ARE LOCKED IN BLACKBOARD.

-Total 320 points
+Practic al Exams 100 (2 w orth 50 points)

-Assignments 220 points (11 worth 20 points, some labs may be split into 2 sections)
+Assignments 220 points (11 worth 20 points)

-Practical Exams 100 (2 worth 50 points)
+Total Total 320 points its

-Grades (%): 90-100 А
+Grades (%): 90-100 A

 80-89 В

 70-79 С

 60-69 D

 < 60 F

-Lecture and lab for BIOL 220 are NOT combined.
+Lecture and lab for BIOL 221 are NOT combined.
 They are two unique courses.
 These limits are hereby preset and by continuing in the course, you recognize these limits and will abide by these limits.
 Please refrain from sending emails about submitting late work or "redoing" or "reopening" assignments/quizzes/study guides/exams in order to get extra points at the end of the semester.
 Those requests will be denied and may not warrant a response by the instructor.